tmtsoftware/osw-examples/docs/src/main/paradox/lscs/index.md

 The Segments HCD is the component that keeps track of connections to the segments.
 It receives HCD Setups, typically from the Segments Assembly, but any client can send a properly formatted HCD Setup to the Segments HCD.
 In this implementation, there is one command called `lscsDirectCommand`.
-An instance of this command contains a formatted LSCS command String converted by the Assembly along with the destination, which can be a single segment, or all segments.
+An instance of this command contains a formatted LSCS command String converted by the Assembly along with the destination, which can be a single segment or all segments.

 The Segments HCD's only job is to handle these Setups by sending the formatted command to one or all of the configured segments